r104b/r104b/README.md

 ## About Me ⭐💫

 I'm a Software Engineering student at TMU with software development experience.
-I love building, designing, and making the most random personal projects
+I love building, designing, and making fun projects.

 My interests lie in systems programming, backend production, and cloud developement.
 I also have a fine arts portfolio on the side, check it out!